 Full-time professors and adjunct faculty teach the extensive curriculum, empowering students with a comprehensive understanding of tax laws and policies.
 The program is headquartered at USF’s Downtown Campus, in the heart of San Francisco’s financial district.
 Both full- and part-time options are offered, and up to 12 transfer credits may be accepted.

 Many courses are offered online, allowing students the ultimate flexibility to earn their degree in a way that works for them.
 Like the in-person courses, our online courses are taught by our preeminent full-time faculty and adjunct professors and include weekly opportunities to work with the professor and collaborate other students.
 Using the online learning platform, students access course materials, view multimedia content, and work on course assignments.
-Online courses are available to residents of these states.

-Unique Partnership with Andersen Tax
+USF's Partnership with Andersen Tax

 The USF Graduate Tax Program faculty are noted experts in their field, and dedicated to their students' success.
 Professors include E.L.
 Wiegand Distinguished Professor in Tax Daniel Lathrope, who is academic director of the program, and Professor Joshua Rosenberg, author of leading treatises in tax law, as well as practitioners from the IRS, top law firms, and notable accounting firms.